 The University defeased certain indebtedness relating to its Series 2014B bonds during 2022 with the Series 2022A bond issuance.
 For this defeasence, funds were deposited in escrow trust accounts sufficient to provide for the subsequent payment of principal and interest on the defeased indebtedness.
 Under the trust agreements, funds deposited in the trust accounts were invested in obligations of the U.S. Government.
 The funds on deposit were sufficient to satisfy the debt service requirements on the defeased indebtedness resulting in lower overall debt service payments to the University.
 Neither the assets of the trust accounts nor the defeased indebtedness are included in the accompanying statements of net position.
-The principal outstanding on the 2022 defeased indebtedness at September 30, 2022 is \$189.3 million.
+The principal outstanding on the 2022 defeased indebtedness at September 30, 2023 and September 30, 2022 is \$0.0 million and \$189.3 million, respectively.